-- Remove the reserve tank from its holder by pulling it straight up.
-Drain the coolant, and then put the tank back in its holder. - 5.
-When the coolant stops draining, tighten the drain plug in the bottom of the radiator.
+5. When the coolant stops draining, tighten the drain plug in the bottom of the radiator.
 Apply non-hardening sealant to the drain bolt threads, and reinstall the bolt in the engine block.
-Tighten the bolt securely.
+Tighten the bolt to 61 lb-ft (8.5 kg-m, 83 N.m).